Have you ever wondered why diets don't work for you? Maybe you need a "PCOS Diet Plan".

 Since many PCOSers have a problem with weight, some have wondered whether they are eating differently compared to "normal" women.
 A study from the University of Alabama may shed some light on this issue.

-In general, they found that PCOS and non-PCOS women consumed a similar amount of total calories, and the overall composition of the diet was similar.
+In general, they found that women, whether they had polycystic ovary syndrome or not, consumed a similar amount of total calories, and the overall composition of the diet was similar.

 However, the polycystic ovary syndrome group consumed significantly more white bread and fried potatoes.
 High glycemic foods like these are precisely the wrong foods for improving your health and relieving your symptoms.